 What is the San Antonio River Walk?

-The San Antonio River Walk (also referred to as the riverwalk or Paseo del Río in Spanish) is a 15 mile long network of walkways which run alongside the banks of the San Antonio River.
+The San Antonio River Walk (also referred to as the riverwalk or Paseo del Rio in Spanish) is a 15 mile long network of walkways which run alongside the banks of the San Antonio River.
 Five miles of the River Walk runs through downtown San Antonio.

 The River Walk is home to attractions, shops, art, and restaurants, and is today a major San Antonio attraction in its own right.

-The history of the riverwalk is fairly long, but its beginning can be traced back to a tragic flood on the San Antonio River in 1921, which killed 50 people.
+The history of the riverwalk is fairly long, but its beginning can be traced back to a tragic flood on the San Antonio River in 1921, which killed over 50 people.

 Following this disaster, a means for controlling the river levels was discussed, with the end result being the San Antonio River Walk.
 Set one level below the main city level, the initial River Walk had around three miles of walkways and twenty bridges.